tohojo/flent/README.rst

 Flent is a Python wrapper to run multiple simultaneous netperf/iperf/ping instances and aggregate the results.
 It was previously known as 'netperf-wrapper'.
-The main documentation is in the man page, `available as HTML here <https://tohojo.github.io/flent.1.html>`__.
+See the web site for the main  documentation: https://flent.org.

 Tests are specified as config files (which are really Python), and various parsers for tool output are supplied.
 At the moment, parsers for